 Book Philip as a Speaker on the following topics

-The Business and Economics of Cosplay
+The Business of Cosplay

 Creating Diverse, Inclusive, Equitable and Accessible Creative Spaces